mcsandeep/tyk-docs/tyk-docs/content/api-management/automations.md

 **TykOasApiDefinition**: Available from Tyk Operator v1.0.
 It represents a [Tyk OAS API configuration]({{<ref "tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc">}}).
 Tyk OAS API is based on the OpenAPI specification (OAS) and is the recommended format for standard HTTP APIs.
 Tyk Operator supports all [Tyk OAS API feature]({{<ref "getting-started/using-oas-definitions/oas-reference">}}) as they become available on the Gateway.

 **ApiDefinition**: Available on all versions of Tyk Operator.
 It represents a [Tyk Classic API configuration]({{<ref "tyk-gateway-api/api-definition-objects">}}).
 Tyk Classic API is the traditional format used for defining all APIs in Tyk, and now the recommended format for non-HTTP APIs such as TCP, GraphQL, and Universal Data Graph (UDG).
-Tyk Operator supports the major features of Tyk Classic API and the feature support details can be tracked at our [reference]({{<ref "product-stack/tyk-operator/reference/api-definition">}}) page.
+Tyk Operator supports the major features of Tyk Classic API and the feature support details can be tracked [here](#apidefinition-crd).

 These custom resources enable users to leverage Kubernetes' declarative configuration management to define, modify, and version their APIs, seamlessly integrating with other Kubernetes-based workflows and tools.